Explore-In-HMS/huawei.ads.mopub_mediation/README.md

 <br>
 ![Supported Platforms](https://img.shields.io/badge/Supported_Platforms:-Native_Android_,_Unity_,_React_Native_,_Flutter-orange)

+# Introduction

-This is a project to demonstrate how to use MoPub’s mediation feature with Huawei Ads Kit.
+In this documentation we explained how to use Huawei-MoPub mediation with in the different platforms.

 # Compatibility